 For any person getting ready to learn a new language, their headphones could be their most important tool.
 With listening being a key component to learning a language, you could end up spending hundreds of hours with a set of headphones attached to your ears.
 So do yourself and favor and before starting any language, ensure you have the best headphones for learning a language.

 What Plays into making Headphones Good for Language Learning?

 When looking for the best headphones for learning a language, you should focus on three categories: Sound, Comfort, and Durability.
 For sound it is important you find a set that not only has a good tonal range but is specifically designed with a high treble.
-Don’t get caught into searching for a top-notch base.
-While good with music, the base can actually dilute the spoken words and make it harder on you.
+Don’t get caught in searching for a top-notch base.
+While good with music, the base can actually dilute the spoken words and make it harder for you.

 - Sound: When it comes to learning a language, going for something with a lot of base is counterproductive.
 Instead, you need to focus on range and treble or else otherwise you're losing out of the intricacies of voice.

 - Comfort: Most people believe that noise canceling headphones are key, however, when it comes to comfort, this is not true.
 While having the ability to nullify all external noises, the positive pressure created by the noise canceling headphones can actually become uncomfortable when listening for over an hour.